Blog

 More than a post archive

-This section functions as an editorial layer around the calculators.
-Instead of publishing disconnected filler posts, the goal is to create support content that answers adjacent search intent: symbol meaning, graph reading, common mistakes, interval notation, and topic-specific walkthroughs that make the tools easier to trust and reuse.
+This section works as a learning layer around the calculators.
+Instead of disconnected posts, each article answers a concrete algebra question: symbol meaning, graph reading, common mistakes, interval notation, or a topic-specific walkthrough that makes the tools easier to trust and reuse.

 For users, the blog acts as a bridge between quick-answer utility and real understanding.
 Someone might start with a calculator result, then open a companion article to check graph conventions, review a rule, or see why a union or intersection was chosen.
 That progression is what turns one-off visits into repeatable learning behavior.